imohitch/DeepLearningOnAndroid/SETUP.md

 import tensorflow as tf
 print(tf.__version__)
 ```
 - run this command in terminal to check jupyter notebook.
-To shutdown notebook press **CTRL+c** 2 times.
+To shutdown notebook press **CTRL+C** 2 times.
 ```shell
 jupyter notebook
 ```

 ## 2.Running the provided "ready to run" app
 After python is setup we need to check if our android environment is ready to deploy the models we will be training.
 I have provided a complete android app with 3 tensorflow models preinstalled in app.
 We will run the app to see them in action and later replace provided models with models we will be training.